f-corvaro/PyAnsys-Engineering-Simulation-Course/README.md

   - **Strings (`str`)**: Sequences of characters, e.g., `"Hello, World!"`.
   - **Booleans (`bool`)**: Logical values, `True` or `False`.

-  ### Formatted String Literals (f-strings)

-  In Python, formatted string literals, also known as f-strings, provide a way to embed expressions inside string literals using curly braces `{}`.
+  **Formatted String Literals (f-strings)**: In Python, formatted string literals, also known as f-strings, provide a way to embed expressions inside string literals using curly braces `{}`.
 This allows you to include the value of variables directly within a string.

   Example:
   ```python
   a = 10
   print(f"The value of a is {a}")
   ```
   In this example, the `f` before the string indicates that it is an f-string, and `{a}` is replaced with the value of the variable a when the string is printed.

-  ### Lists
-  A list is an ordered collection of items which can be of different types.
+  **Lists:** A list is an ordered collection of items which can be of different types.
 Lists are mutable, meaning their elements can be changed.

   Example:
   ```python
   my_list = [1, 2, 3, "apple", 4.5]
   print(my_list[3])  # Output: apple
   ```
-  ### Tuples
-  A tuple is similar to a list, but it is immutable, meaning its elements cannot be changed after creation.
+  **Tuples:** A tuple is similar to a list, but it is immutable, meaning its elements cannot be changed after creation.

   Example:
   ```python